aametwally/Recom-Sys-GitHub-Dev/README.md

 To execute the program from command line, use:
 ```
-sbt run
+sbt run Main
 ```

 Then the program should ask you to enter a language of your choice and a keyword to help narrow down the search for applications from github.
 ```
-* java
+* Enter the language: java
-* dna
+* Enter the keyword: dna
 ```

 The program should then use the keyword and language preferences to clone the repositories matching the language and keyword descriptions into the local repository, build dependency graphs and calculate the differences between different versions of the application based on the dependency graphs.

 ### Implementation Notes: